mmistakes/minimal-mistakes/_pages/about_me.md

 <span class="box_w_d">
-My name is Nikita Fedik and I am completing my PhD degree in Computational Chemistry.
-My current research is supported by Los Alamos National Lab, and I am involved in application of machine learning for parametrization and augmentation of classical computational chemistry.
+Welcome to my page!
+My name is Nikita Fedik and I am a researcher passionate about solving scientific challenges on the edge of machine learning, computational chemistry and material science.
+Currently I am Director's Postdoc Fellow at Los Alamos National Laboratory where my research is focused on the application of machine learning for parametrization and augmentation of classical computational chemistry.
-I am also a member of Alexander I Boldyrev research lab at Utah State University where my research focuses on chemical bonding in novel molecules, clusters and materials.<br/>
+I did my PhD in Computational Chemistry in Prof. Alexander I. Boldyrev lab at Utah State University.
+Our research was geared towards revealing new non-trivial bonding patterns in atomic clusters, molecules and materials.<br/>
 <br/>
-I am passionate about computers, computing clusters (which I had a chance to assemble on my own) and new technology.
-I also try to constantly learn new directions, and now I am diving into machine learning and data science.
+I am also really excited about computing infrastrucutre, computing clusters (which I had a chance to assemble on my own) and new technology.